givenscj/MCW-High-Performance-Computing/Whiteboard design session/WDS trainer guide - High Performance Computing.md

 3. When are these tools used at ThoughtRender?
 Are they part of a workflow?

-    Typically all of these software tools are used as part of a \"workflow\" at the company (i.e., from idea to finished project), and it is important to know at which part of the workflow the tool is used, and how this may fit with other applications.
+    Typically, all of these software tools are used as part of a \"workflow\" at the company (i.e., from idea to finished project), and it is important to know at which part of the workflow the tool is used, and how this may fit with other applications.
 This may be important, for example, for understanding data transfer/flow.
 The output from one application may need to be stored on storage which is shared, to be used as input for another application.
 A typical Video Production pipeline (including some typical software tools) is as in the following diagram:

 ![The Typical Production pipeline diagram is broken into Pre-production, production, and post-production.
 Pre-production includes concept, script, storyboard, animatic design, special effects, and 3-D layout.
 Production includes modelling, animation, and shading and lighting. and rendering. post-production includes compositing, post-processing, and output to media.](media/image4.png "Typical Production pipeline diagram")